Chatbot Guide: How to Start With Chatbots

 Once you click on one of the added Chatbots, the right side of the panel will show its current usage statistics, as well as the options to edit, turn off, or delete the particular workflow.

-Each workflow can be turned off temporarily.
+Each workflow can be disabled temporarily.
 You can also choose if the workflow should work when none of the operators are online.

 The Bots Launcher